 Recommended previous knowledge

-The course comprises 25 hours of lectures and 15 hours of exercises.
+The teaching includes 12 hours of lectures and 28 hours of oral presentations and colloquia.

 Grades are awarded on a scale from A to F, where A is the best grade and F is a fail.
 Read more about the grading system.